-Windsurfing holidays in Turkey have become a tremendous attraction for solo adventurers and families alike.
+Windsurfing holidays in Turkey are popular with everyone from solo windsurfers and to families.
 The jagged coastline is dotted with bays and coves that provide calm waters with gorgeous sandy beaches.

 The primary wind source, the Aegean Sea, causes airflow to travel east to west in an optimal cross-shore direction for most of the coastline.